2i2c-org/team-compass/projects/managed-hubs/incidents.md

 Once the incident is resolved, we must create an {term}`Incident Report`.
 The **Incident Commander** is responsible for making sure the Incident Report is completed, even though they may not be the person doing it.
-If they are *not* the person doing it, they should still creat the incident report, but assign `Owner of the Review Process` to be someone else (after checking with the other person).
+If they are *not* the person doing it, they should still create the incident report, but assign `Owner of the Review Process` to be someone else (after checking with the other person).
 See more detailed steps below.

 We practice a [blameless culture](https://www.blameless.com/sre/what-are-blameless-postmortems-do-they-work-how) around incident reports.